bioFAM/slalom/README.md

 slalom requires Python 2.7 or newer with
   - scipy, h5py, numpy, matplotlib, scikit-learn, re

-slalom can be installed via pip with `pip install fscLVM`.
+slalom can be installed via pip with `pip install slalom`.
 For best results, we recommend the [ANACONDA](https://anaconda.org) python distribution.

 ### How to use slalom?
 The current software version should be considered as beta.
 More extensive documentation, tutorials and examples will be available soon.

-For an illustration of how f-scLVM can be applied to mESC data considered in Buettner et al. [1], we have prepared a [notebook](http://nbviewer.ipython.org/github/bioFAM/f-scLVM/blob/master/ipynb/f-scLVM.ipynb).
-Along with other notebooks, this illustrates example analyses/workflows with f-scLVM that you can read, download and adapt for your own analyses.
-These notebooks can be viewed and downloaded from [here](http://nbviewer.ipython.org/github/bioFAM/f-scLVM/blob/master/ipynb/) or [here](https://github.com/bioFAM/f-scLVM/tree/master/ipynb).
+For an illustration of how slalom can be applied to mESC data considered in Buettner et al. [1], we have prepared a [notebook](http://nbviewer.ipython.org/github/bioFAM/slalom/blob/master/ipynb/slalom.ipynb).
+Along with other notebooks, this illustrates example analyses/workflows with slalom that you can read, download and adapt for your own analyses.
+These notebooks can be viewed and downloaded from [here](http://nbviewer.ipython.org/github/bioFAM/slalom/blob/master/ipynb/) or [here](https://github.com/bioFAM/slalom/tree/master/ipynb).

-Documentation of the code can be found [here](http://f-sclvm.readthedocs.io).
+Documentation of the code can be found [here](http://slalom.readthedocs.io).
 ## References:

 [1] Buettner, F.,Pratanwanich, N., Marioni, J., Stegle, O. Scalable latent-factor models applied to single-cell RNA-seq data separate biological drivers from confounding effects.
 [Submitted](http://biorxiv.org/content/early/2016/11/15/087775).